maazenmohamed222-debug/Assignment-9-NLTK/README.md

-# Assignment-9-NLTK
+# Assignment 9: NLTK

 ## Purpose
-The purpose of this project is to use NLTK to analyze text files.
-The program applies basic natural language processing techniques like tokenization, stemming, lemmatization, named entity recognition, and trigram analysis.
-This helps turn unstructured text into useful information.
+The purpose of this project is to use Python and NLTK to analyze text files.
+Natural Language Processing (NLP) helps computers understand human language by breaking text into smaller parts and finding patterns. :contentReference[oaicite:0]{index=0}

+In this project, I used different techniques like tokenization, stemming, lemmatization, named entity recognition, and trigram analysis to study four different texts.

+---

 ## How the Program Works
-The program reads four text files and processes them step by step.
-First, it breaks the text into words (tokenization).
-Then it removes common words and punctuation to clean the data.
-After that, it applies stemming and lemmatization to simplify words.
+The program reads each text file and processes it step by step:

+- First, it breaks the text into words (tokenization)
+- Then it removes common words and punctuation (cleaning)
+- After that, it simplifies words using stemming and lemmatization
-It also counts named entities like people or places, and finds the most common word patterns using trigrams.
-These results are used to understand the topic of each text and compare writing styles.
+- It counts named entities like people or places
+- Finally, it finds common 3-word patterns (trigrams)

+These steps help turn unstructured text into something easier to understand and compare.

+---

 ## Results

 **Text 1 subject:**
-This text focuses on horror themes.
-It includes dark ideas, fear, and strange or supernatural elements.
+This text focuses on horror and dark themes.
+It includes fear, strange events, and supernatural ideas.

 **Text 2 subject:**
 This text is about a fantasy world.
-It includes magic, adventure, and different characters or creatures.
+It includes magic, adventure, and different characters.

 **Text 3 subject:**
-This text talks about kingdoms, politics, and conflict.
-It focuses on power, leadership, and relationships between characters.
+This text talks about kingdoms, politics, and power struggles.
+It focuses on conflict and relationships between characters.

+---

 ## Text 4 Author Guess
-After comparing trigram patterns, Text 4 seems most similar to Text 3.
-The writing style, structure, and topics are close, especially the focus on characters and interactions.
-Because of this, it is likely written by the same author as Text 3.
+Based on trigram patterns and writing style, Text 4 is most similar to Text 3.
+Both texts focus on similar topics and have a close writing style.
+Because of this, it is likely that Text 4 was written by the same author as Text 3.

+---

+## Class Design
+The program uses a class called `TextAnalyzer` to organize the code.

+### Attributes
+- `file_name` → stores the file name
+- `text` → stores the full text
+- `tokens` → list of words
+- `cleaned_tokens` → words after cleaning
+- `stems` → stemmed words
+- `lemmas` → lemmatized words

+### Methods
+- `read_file()` → reads the file
+- `preprocess()` → cleans and tokenizes text
+- `stem_words()` → applies stemming
+- `lemmatize_words()` → applies lemmatization
+- `most_common_tokens()` → finds top words
+- `named_entity_count()` → counts named entities
+- `trigram_analysis()` → finds common trigrams
+- `analyze()` → runs full analysis

+---

 ## Limitations
-This project uses basic NLP methods, so it may not always be fully accurate.
-It only looks at word patterns and does not deeply understand meaning or context.
+This project uses basic NLP techniques, so it may not always be fully accurate.
+It only looks at word patterns and not deep meaning.
 A more advanced model could give better results.